 |

-Laundry detergent |
+Laundry & dish detergent |

-Step 4: Apply the paste to the stained carpet.
+Step 4: Apply it to the stain.

-Step 6: Vacuum up the dried baking soda.
+Step 6: Vacuum up the dried paste.

 - Blot the stain with a clean cloth.

-- Saturate the stained area with cold club soda.
+- Saturate with cold club soda.

-- Vacuum up the salt.
+- Let it dry, then vacuum up the salt.

 Step 1: Make a paste of two parts baking soda to one part hydrogen peroxide.

-Step 2: Apply the paste to the stained areas of your wall.
+Step 2: Apply it to the stain.

 Question |